Health Risks of Asbestos Exposure After a House Fire

 Do Not Disturb the Site

-Refrain from walking on the rubble, shifting debris, or attempting to clean up ash.
-Any motion can lift settled fibers back into the air.
-Enclose the area to stop children, pets, and neighbors from accessing the site.
+Stay off the rubble, don’t shift debris, and avoid cleaning ash yourself.
+Any movement can send settled fibers back into the air.
+Block off the site to keep children, pets, and neighbors from entering.

 Hire a Certified Asbestos Inspector